isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2519.md

 ### Things to Note
 Minimum Specifications

--	Able to reduce the temperature of cooked food from 70-C to 3 -C or below within 90 minutes.
+Able to reduce the temperature of cooked food from 70-C to 3 -C or below within 90 minutes.

--	Minimum 5 GN
+Minimum capacity of 5 GN 1/1

--	Installation and maintenance costs not supported.

--Support is given for 1 unit per deployment location -The purchase of pre-owned/used equipment is not supportable.

 ### Contact Information
 N.A.